top of page

 Purdue Capstone Project

-My engineering capstone project was to work in a team to automate the outbound process of a slitting machine for metal sheets.
-This was performed for a local roofing material company called Applied Fabricators.
-I lead the design aspect of the project, and we put together a proposal and ROI to automatically load strips of metal, reducing the process form two man to one.
+My Purdue capstone project was to lead a team to automate the outbound process of a slitting machine.
+This was performed for a local roofing material company.
+I completed the design aspect of the project, and we put together a proposal and ROI for the project.
+Our system automatically loaded strips of metal, reducing labor by half.

 Crown Internship Projects